Queen Mary University of London: Admissions

 According to the 2017 Times and Sunday Times Good University Guide, approximately 12% of Queen Mary's undergraduates come from independent schools.
 In the 2016–17 academic year, the university had a domicile breakdown of 68:10:22 of UK:EU:non-EU students respectively with a female to male ratio of 54:46.

 Student life

 Queen Mary Students' Union

-Queen Mary Students' Union (QMSU) unites the various clubs and societies of Queen Mary.
-The union is based at the recently refurbished Students' Hub.
-The union mascot is a leopard called Mary.
-The Students' Union is led by 6 elected executive officers, with the President for 2025-26, being Diya Mary Selastin.
-The union has a sub-division to represent students studying at Barts and The London School of Medicine and Dentistry, called Barts and The London Students' Association.
+Queen Mary Students' Union (QMSU) is the representative body for students of Queen Mary.
+The union is based at the Students' Hub.
+The union has a sub-division to represent students studying at the Faculty of Medicine and Dentistry, called Barts and The London Students' Association.